 As such, lattice-based digital signature schemes such as Crystals-Dilithium will ensure a smooth and secure transition from existing cryptographic methods to stronger, quantum-secure encryption techniques.

-Komodo Creates Dilithium, A Quantum Secure Blockchain
+Komodo Creates Dilithium, A Quantum Secure Module

 One of these modifications was to allow users to create a new type of quantum-secure address.
 First, users register a handle of their choosing.
 This registration process executes a transaction on the blockchain, which takes both the user’s quantum-secure public key and chosen handle into account.
 This allows a mere 32 bytes of data (the transaction ID of the registration transaction) to refer to 3 kilobytes of data (the uncompressed Dilithium public key).